thomas-xin/streamshatter/README.md

   -l, --limit LIMIT     Limits the amount of chunks to download; defaults to 1024 -s, --ssl, --no-ssl   Enforces SSL verification; defaults to TRUE -d, --debug, --no-debug
                         Terminates immediately upon non-timeout errors, and writes the response data for errored chunks; defaults to FALSE
+  -lp, --log-progress, --no-log-progress
+                        Continually updates a progress bar in the standard output; defaults to TRUE
 ```